It used to be called microblogging.

-Microblogs, including tweets on Twitter, are a great vehicle to help organize political demonstrations in countries run by corrupt governments (and an effective way to spread misinformation).
-It's a great way to get information about an upcoming event, to send reminders, and to take advantage of trends-of-the-day.
+Microblogs are short messages via sites like BlueSky, Mastodon, and the site formerly known as Twitter (which I hope you are NOT using, per its horrific owner and dismal track record of suppressing opinions the owner doesn't like) are a great vehicle to help organize political demonstrations in countries run by corrupt governments (and an effective way to spread misinformation).
+A LOT of people who are not on Facebook, particularly younger people, are on such alternative sites, and that means these platforms can be a good way to get information about an upcoming event, to send reminders, and to take advantage of trends-of-the-day with an audience you may not be reaching otherwise.
 Snapchat is still a popular microblogging site for teens, as is TikTok, both for short videos recorded with your smart phone (or at least looking like that's how they were done).
 Instagram is wildly popular with people in their teens and 20s - but that could change by this time next year.

 How can nonprofit organizations, non-governmental organizations (NGOs), libraries, government programs, and other mission-based organizations really use microblogs or social media bursts to promote their work, increase attendance at an event, get donations, increase awareness about something or mobilize or support volunteers?
 Should they even try?

-Whether or not your organization should invest in using Twitter or another microblogging platform depends on just two things:
+Whether or not your organization should invest in using a microblogging platform depends on just two things:

 Most microblogs / social media bursts are experienced mostly on smart phones.
 Think about what people want to see on their smart phone as "breaking news" or something that makes them go "Wow" or even "hmmm....".